Caroline E. Sapp

 Caroline comes from a long line of legal professionals, which influenced her decision to choose law as a career.
-Her great-grandfather was a White County, Tennessee Judge and White County Sheriff; her great uncle was a former trial attorney and district attorney in the Upper Cumberland; her grandmother was Clerk and Master in White County for over thirty years; and her aunt is the current Clerk and Master in White County, Tennessee.
+Her great-grandfather was a judge and sheriff in White County, Tennessee; her great uncle was a former trial attorney and district attorney in the Upper Cumberland; her grandmother was Clerk and Master in White County for over thirty years; and her aunt is the current Clerk and Master in White County, Tennessee.

 While in law school, Caroline served as a Research Assistant to Professor Jodi L. Wilson and interned for the Honorable Bernice B. Donald in the United States Court of Appeals for the Sixth Circuit.
 She was selected as Editor-in-Chief of the Mental Health Law & Policy Journal, as a Grading Committee Member on the Moot Court Board, one of the three oral advocates on the Wagner Labor and Employment Law Moot Court team, a Student Pupil for the Leo Bearman, Sr. Inn of Court, a student ambassador, and a student orientation leader.

-When Caroline’s not practicing law, you can find her with her rescued Shetland Sheepdogs, running, and traveling – to date, she’s visited Morocco, Greece, Spain, Austria, Germany, Slovakia, Amsterdam, Canada, and England.
+When Caroline’s not practicing law, you can find her with her rescued Shetland Sheepdogs, running, and traveling – her favorite travel spots to date include Northern California, the Oregon coast, Washington, Morocco, Greece, Spain, Austria, Germany, Slovakia, and Rock Island State Park.

 - Tennessee Technological University, B.A., M.A.